Ciaran McCarthy: Storylines

-Ciaran first appears when he arrives as Peter's friend from his days in the Royal Navy.
+Ciaran first appears when he arrives as Peter Barlow's (Chris Gascoyne) friend from his days in the Royal Navy.
 He attempts to seduce Shelley Unwin (Sally Lindsay) but when Peter finds out he tells Peter she attempted to seduce him.
 He leaves soon after when Peter ends their friendship.
 He returns and begins dating Sunita when she helps him to fix his friendship with Peter.
 He is soon after arrested for being AWOL from the Navy.
 After being released, he returns to Weatherfield and becomes engaged to Sunita.
-He is soon after seduced by Bev Unwin (Susie Blake).
-Bev's daughter Shelley discovers his infidelity.
+He is soon after seduced by Shelley's mother Bev (Susie Blake).
+Shelley discovers his infidelity.
 Sunita soon after ends the relationship on their wedding day after she realises he is only marrying to please her.
 He begins dating Tracy which soon after ends.
 He persuades Mike Baldwin's (Johnny Briggs) wealthy girlfriend Penny King (Paula Fleming) to invest in his new business, The Nexus an Irish-themed wine bar and restaurant, with him being the chef.
 The business venture fails shortly afterwards.

 Ciaran and Charlie Stubbs (Bill Ward) rescue Sunita and her husband Dev Alahan (Jimmi Harkishin) from Dev's shop which has been deliberately set on fire by Dev's psychopathic ex-fiancée, Maya Sharma (Sasha Behar).
 Ciaran rescues Dev, with Charlie rescuing Sunita.
 On 22 July 2005, Bev makes a drunken pass at Ciaran.
-Ciaran realises Charlie is abusing Shelley and tells her that he can't stand by and watch while Charlie abuses her.
+Ciaran realises Charlie is abusing Shelley and tells her that he cannot stand by and watch while Charlie abuses her.

 While at a restaurant, Peter finds Ciaran working there.
 Ciaran resigns from his job as he dislikes the place and returns to Coronation Street.
-He takes a shine to Michelle Connor and flirts with Carla Connor.
+He takes a shine to Michelle Connor (Kym Marsh) and flirts with Carla Connor (Alison King).
 Peter tells Ciaran of his alcoholism who agrees to help support him and stop him drinking.
 However, Peter, seeing his friend drinking, made him desperate again and he begins drinking again; despite his desire to stop.
 Ciaran, soon after manages to secure his old job back behind the bar at the Rovers.
 Ciaran soon set his sights on Michelle and attempts to start a relationship although she plays hard to get and Ciaran eventually gives up on her.
 In September 2010, Ciaran goes for a job interview in Glasgow and is successful, with his impending exit to Scotland, Michelle is forced to face up to her feelings for him.
 After her son Ryan Connor (Ben Thompson) moves to Glasgow to attend university, Michelle confesses her true feelings for Ciaran and they begin a relationship.